AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

 2. In the left-side navigation pane, click **Application Groups**.

-3. In the search bar, select **Resource tags**, and enter `testKey` to search for the application group.
+3. In the search bar, select **Resource tags** and enter `testKey` to search for the application group.

     ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4539803061/p81654.png)